geoneric/fern/documents/Texts/DataModel/Ontology.rst

 Functions versus models
 ^^^^^^^^^^^^^^^^^^^^^^^
 A function accepts input attributes and calculates the state values of output attributes.
 Models (including user defined functions) do the same thing.
-The difference between the two is a matter of scale / hierarchy.
+The difference between the two is a matter of scale / hierarchy / complexity.
 Whether or not a function or a model uses iteration to calculate the result is of no relevance and can be considered an internal detail.

 .. important::